Call4Cloud | MMP-C | Autopilot | Device Preparation

 Please note software and applications installed on the host aren’t directly available in the sandbox.
 If you need specific applications available inside the Windows Sandbox environment, they must be explicitly installed within the environment.
 More on this on what I am missing in Windows Sandbox and how to improve Sandbox…

-2. Installation of Sandbox
+2. Installation of Windows Sandbox

 It’s very nice to know some background information but we still need to test it.
 Let’s start the installation of Sandbox.